Real Estate Investing for Beginners: A Comprehensive Guide

 What Makes a Good Investment Property?

 Let’s be blunt: not all property is a good investment.
 A nice kitchen does not equal capital appreciation.
-And a “cheap” price tag can mask structural issues, poor location, or tenant churn.
+And a “cheap” price tag could be masking things like structural issues, poor location, or tenant churn.

 Here’s what to actually look for:

 - Location with real growth potential: Think regeneration zones, student hubs, commuter towns.
-These are the areas where rents rise because demand is sustainable.
+These are areas where rents have historically risen when demand has been strong.

 - Solid rental yield: Typically 5–8% gross is considered decent in today’s market.
 Anything higher?
 Investigate why.